From abundance, all benefits flow

 Protecting whales.
 Supporting fishers.
 Enhancing our marine stewardship.

-The third edition of the WhaleSafe Identification Guide is designed to help vessel operators reduce the risk of interactions with whales and other marine mammals, while aligning with best practice and regulatory expectations.
+The third edition of the WhaleSafe Identification Guide is designed to help vessel operators reduce the risk of interactions with whales and other marine mammals, while aligning with best practice and regulatory expectations

 Perfecting the Journey: From Ocean to Market